George-Miao/pop.tg/README.md

 _Maybe_ a CLI written in Rust, not sure yet

-_Maybe_ `Namespace` ( e.g. https://pop.tg/MyName/key ), but that would require a user registration system, which I'm not too lazy to implement
+_Maybe_ `Namespace` ( e.g. https://pop.tg/MyName/key ), but that would require a user registration system, which I'm too lazy to implement